Seeking Sole Custody – You Probably Won’t Get It

 You can have sole legal, you can have sole physical.
 You can have joint legal.
 You can have joint physical.
 Usually, you’re going to have joint both, or you’re going to have sole both, but again chances are you won’t get sole.

-Legal custody deals with who makes the important decisions for the child, education, religion, residence, relocation.
+Legal child custody deals with who makes the important decisions for the child, education, religion, residence, relocation.
 Those are going to be the major decisions that a person with either sole or joint legal custody will be making.
 Physical custody is the amount of parenting time the other parent has.
 Even if the other parent has an hour of parenting time over the course of a year, that’s still going to be considered joint physical custody, but that’s probably not that important.
 The people who seek sole custody are seeking more of the legal sole custody.
 They want the ability to make decisions without input.
 They want to be able to relocate without any problems or having to go to court.
 The information in this series is geared towards that area, not the physical custody area.

 Constitutional Issue You Have to Overcome